Softoft/open-ticket-ai/docs/original_source/api/core/util.md

 ---
-description: Explore the documentation for OpenTicketAI's core configuration utilities.
+description: Official documentation for OpenTicketAI's core Python utility modules.
-  Learn how to generate a `config.schema.json` from Pydantic models for validation and editor autocompletion, and how to pretty-print configurations as syntax-highlighted YAML for enhanced readability.
+  Learn how to generate a JSON schema for configuration validation with Pydantic and pretty-print settings in a syntax-highlighted YAML format using the `rich` library.
+  This guide details essential tools for managing and visualizing system configuration.
 ---
 # Documentation for `**/ce/core/util/**/*.py`